-For travelers on a short time frame or those trying to squeeze as much bang out of their buck as possible, the best way to book a reef helicopter experience is to combine it with a Great Barrer Reef tour.
+For travelers on a short time frame or those trying to squeeze as much bang for their buck as possible, the best way to book a reef helicopter experience is to combine it with a Great Barrier Reef tour.

 Let me show you how this actually works out cheaper.
 The cruise packages include:

 - Full-day snorkeling or diving on a Great Barrier Reef Cruise

 - 10-minute scenic helicopter flight from the reef pontoon

 - Introductory dive (optional)

 - All snorkeling equipment

 - Complimentary wine